tmarkec/take_a_hike/README.md

 ## Credits
 - [Stack Overflow](https://stackoverflow.com/) is probably a developer's best resource, this provided me with many answers to my questions.
+  Examples of code I found on slack that helped me with coding:
+    'def __init__(self, *args, **kwargs):
+        super(FormUser, self).__init__(*args, **kwargs)
+        for field in ["username", "email", "password1", "password2"]: self.fields[field].help_text = None'
+  Also found similar solution on how to combine 2 forms into 1 (in my case User & Profile form)
 - [W3schools](https://www.w3schools.com/) this was great for looking up forgotten **CSS** syntax and how to use it.
 - [Unsplash](https://unsplash.com/) all images were taken from Unsplash.
+- [CodeInstitute](https://learn.codeinstitute.net/) for their walkthrough project 'I think I can blog', which guided me with website build especially for publishing posts and comments section which I code along with the video with few adjustments
+- [AllTrails](https://www.alltrails.com/) for providing me some text and useful information for my posts
+- [youtube](https://www.youtube.com/) videos from **codemy**, **netninja** and **veryacademy** for guidance and examples on how to create blog and improve of the website
+- [Allauth](https://django-allauth.readthedocs.io/en/latest/) for their documentation which was helpfull in creating user authentication
+- [Logoapp](https://logo.com/) for providing me with tools to easier generate my idea and create logo

 ## Acknowledgements: